Proud Canadian Company

 Montréal and Toronto are two of Canada’s oldest, largest, and most famous cities.
 Both cities have been at the forefront of Canadian culture since their founding, from world-renowned sporting rivalries to famous artists.
 But what are they like to live in?

-This guide breaks down some of the main things to consider, such as neighbourhoods, the cost of living, average incomes, and more, if you’re looking at a property in Toronto or Montréal.
+This guide breaks down key considerations, such as neighbourhoods, cost of living, average incomes, and more, if you’re looking at a property in Toronto or Montréal.

 Key Takeaways

-• The population of Metro Toronto is roughly 6.5 million.
-Comparatively, Montréal’s population is about 4.6 million.
+• The population of Metro Toronto is roughly 7.1 million, while Montréal has about 4.6 million.

 • Montréal and Toronto have several unique neighbourhoods with varying median incomes and costs of living.